-B. Marketing the employment service complaint system to farmworkers and other farmworker advocacy groups.
+B. Marketing the employment service complaint system to farmworkers and other farmworker advocacy groups

 The Arkansas Employment Service complaint system was severely outdated and not clearly communicated to one-stop center staff.
 Consequently, it is currently being re-developed and modernized.
 Upon completion, training will be provided to state merit and other workforce center staff.
-This process will be monitored by the SMA, through desk reviews and on-site local office visits, and when deficiencies are identified, training is provided.